hishark/FacialBeautyPrediction/Learning/README.md

 The related hand-crafted feature derived from visual recognition includes the geometric fea- tures, like the geometric ratios and landmark distances, and the texture features, like the Gabor/SIFT-like features.
 - geometric features 几何特征
-- geometric ratios
+- geometric ratios 几何比例
-- landmark distances
+- landmark distances 特征点距离
-- texture features
+- texture features 纹理特征

 The hierarchial structure of the deep learning model allows to build an end-to-end FBP system that automatically learns both the representation and the predictor of facial beauty simultaneously from the data.